 As production schedules and delivery windows tighten, the ability to manage mobile equipment is more vital than ever.
-By identifying and eliminating these five red flags, you can minimize equipment-related disruptions and downtime and maximize productivity.
+By identifying and eliminating these five mobile equipment disruptors, your supply chain will feel a great deal more organized and productive.

-Red Flag #1: Your Spare Pool is a Mess
+Red Flag #1: Your Equipment Spare Pool is a Mess

 Many of our customers report that they do not have an effective process in place to track their equipment assets.
 One customer admitted, “I do not know how many units I have today.
 I know what I signed up for in my maintenance contract, but I have no idea where all of them are.”

 This is a common theme.
-One simple way to determine if your spare pool is out of control is to investigate by walking the floor.
+One simple way to determine if your mobile device spare pool is out of control?
+Walk the floor.
 Look for devices that are sitting around unused, have been tossed into a box under a workbench or are thrown into a closet.
-Chances are this equipment is under warranty and has not been sent out for repair, which means you've got fewer assets in your spare pool.
+Chances are, this equipment is under warranty and has not been sent out for repair, which means you've got fewer assets in your spare pool.

-- In some instances, more than one person or department believe it's their job to manage the spare pool.
-Sometimes this responsibility falls to IT or an operations manager, warehouse manager, or supervisor, yet these individuals don't talk to one another and don't have an accurate sense of how many devices are actually out of service.
+Other times, this responsibility falls to IT or an operations manager, warehouse manager, or supervisor, yet these individuals fail to communicate with one another and don't have an accurate sense of how many devices are actually out of service.
 This is further complicated in multi-location environments where it's common for every facility to have its own spare pool.

 Red Flag #2: One of Your Locations is a "Bad Actor"

-Often, customers with multiple locations can pinpoint one facility that has an inordinately high repair volume.
+Perhaps one of your facilities has an inordinately high repair volume.
 If this is the case, here are a few things to consider:

 - Do you have the right equipment for that location’s environment?